mnieber/dodo-commands/doc/how-it-works.rst

 How the Dodo Commands system works
 **********************************

-After following the :ref:`installation` steps, you can create new projects in the projects directory and work with them.
-We'll explain how it works the long and clunky way, and then how the same can be done faster.
+After following the :ref:`installation` steps, you now have a "dodo" executable (called the "system dodo") that you can use to create new projects in the projects directory.
+Each dodo project has it's own copy of the dodo executable (called the "project" dodo).
+By calling the "project" dodo, you can operate on the project.
+We'll explain how this works the long and clunky way, and then how the same can be done much faster.

 System dodo script
 ==================

-The entry point for running dodo commands is the ``dodo`` script.
+The entry point for running dodo commands is the system ``dodo`` script.
 To see where it's located type:

 .. code-block:: bash

     which dodo

-In a minute we'll learn that each Dodo Commands project has it's own copy of the ``dodo`` script.
-When you are working on a Dodo Commands project, you will use the "project" dodo, and otherwise the "system" dodo.
-Though in practice these scripts work the same, and you will not notice a difference in behaviour, it's important to understand this distinction.

 Creating a project
 ==================